werka-z/lisp-notes/README.md

 ## Local Variables

-`LET` and `LET*` allow us to create local variables that can only be accessed within their closures.
+`LET` and `LET*` - create local variables that can only be accessed within their closures.
 `LET` binds in parallel - you cannot refer to another variable in the `LET` form when setting the value of another.
 `LET*` binds in sequentially - you can refer to the value of any previously bound variables.
 This is useful when you want to assign names to several intermediate steps in a long computation.